Helmholtz-AI-Energy/electric-generation-forecasting/README.md

 - W. Wind Onshore - Actual Aggregated [MW]

 Do all these generation types appear separately in the merit order or can we combine some of them?
 For our model, we only use the data for GER itself (even though it is also influenced by the data from other countries)?
+How to include the generation forecasts (day ahead, wind + solar)?

+#### What do we need to have in our input data?

+Raw features:
+- time slot (market time unit)
+    - Which format?
+- generation technology (production type)
+    - One-hot encoded?
+- actual aggregated net generation output in MW (i.e., per market time unit and per production type)
+    - Normalize?
+    - Calculate residuals w.r.t.
+PSLP?

+Derived features:
+- PSLP category (i.e., weekday, Saturday, Sunday / holiday)
+    - One-hot-encoded

 ### Models